|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 174' | 187' 10" | 35' 6"

 USN June 1943

-Assigned to the United States Pacific Fleet on the west coast of the United States on 10 November 1919.
-Following stops at ports on the east and Gulf of Mexico coasts of the United States, and in Puerto Rico and Cuba, the naval vessel arrived at San Diego, California, on 13 June 1920.
-Nine days later she steamed north to the Puget Sound Navy Yard at Bremerton, Washington where she remained, with a caretaker crew, until 23 March 1921.
-Then, returning to the southern portion of California, the ship served as a tug for a year, and, on 3 May 1922, decommissioned at the Mare Island Navy Yard.
+On November 10, 1919 assigned to the Pacific Fleet and departed New York via ports on the east coast then via Puerto Rico and Cuba then via the Gulf of Mexico to cross the Panama Canal before reaching San Diego on June 13, 1920.
+Nine days later departed northward to Puget Sound Navy Yard at Bremerton, Washington where she remained, with a caretaker crew, until March 23, 1921.
+Then, returned to southern California and used as a tug boat for a year.
+On May 3, 1922 decommissioned at Mare Island Navy Yard.

 Recommissioned on 11 July 1922, she assumed the duties of submarine tender at the submarine base at San Pedro.
 From 9 June to 25 August 1923, USS Ortolan conducted an extended cruise off Alaska.
 Early in September 1923, USS Ortolan assisted in the salvage of the seven destroyers that ran aground and were wrecked in the Navy's greatest peacetime disaster, at Point Honda, California.
 Following that effort, the ship resumed her submarine tender duties out of San Pedro.
 Operating from San Pedro until 1927, USS Ortolan ranged along the west coast of from Oregon to Panama.
 During January to April 1924 participated in fleet maneuvers in the Caribbean Sea.